Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Side Effects & Safety

-Generally very well tolerated.
-Mild gastrointestinal upset may occur, particularly at higher doses.
-Potential allergic reactions including skin rashes and itching in those sensitive to mushrooms.
-Nausea in rare cases.
+Most people tolerate it very well.
+You might get mild stomach upset, especially at higher doses, and occasionally nausea.
+If you are sensitive to mushrooms, allergic reactions like skin rashes and itching are possible.
 No serious adverse events have been reported in human clinical trials at standard doses up to 3,000mg/day for 16 weeks.
 The LiverTox database (NCBI NBK599740) has evaluated lion's mane and found no hepatotoxicity signal.
-Erinacines cross both the blood-brain barrier and blood-nerve barrier, which has theoretical implications for CNS drug interactions, though no clinical interaction reports exist.
+One thing to keep in the back of your mind: erinacines cross both the blood-brain barrier and the blood-nerve barrier, which raises a theoretical question about CNS drug interactions, though no clinical interaction reports exist.

 Product Scores